 The report expresses the needs to create new conditions for the private sector to access this market.
 Needs to create a hub to share data, knowledge, and experience; needs to develop standardized contract forms; and enhance networking and coordination.

 Of course the form of contract although presented as a driver of change, is not the only tool listed as part of the solution by the YPF report.
-This report is nevertheless a key indicator that the private sector is ready to help and is expecting some change in the procurement parameters in place in post emergency context:
+This report is nevertheless an indicator that the private sector is ready to help and is expecting some change in the procurement parameters in place in post emergency context:

 - A well define risk allocation mechanism